rsksmart/stats-backend/Metrics.md

 ### Best Block

+The number of the best mined block added to the main chain.

 ### Uncles

+Number of uncles in current block vs count of uncles in last 50 blocks.

 ### Last Block

+Time elapsed from last mined block.

 ### Average Block Time

+Sum of block times divided by number of blocks in history.

 ### Average Network Hashrate

+Difficulty of best block divided by average of block time (time since previous block)

 ### Difficulty

+Last block difficulty.

 ### Active Nodes

+Number of active nodes vs number of total nodes.

 ### Gas Price

+Gas price in node with best block.

 ### Gas Limit

+Gas limit in best block.

 ### Page Latency

+Latency obtaining data.

 ### Uptime

+Percentage of nodes uptime.